Thor Logo dbatools

 Description

-Removes user-defined database roles from SQL Server databases while protecting against accidental deletion of system roles.
+Removes user-defined database roles from SQL Server databases while protecting against accidental deletion of system roles and intelligently handling schema ownership.
 This function automatically excludes fixed database roles (like db_owner, db_datareader) and the public role, ensuring only custom roles created for specific security requirements can be removed.

 You can target specific roles across multiple databases and instances, making it ideal for standardizing security configurations or bulk cleanup operations.
 By default, system databases are excluded unless explicitly included with the IncludeSystemDbs parameter.